johnnyowayed/NYTimesCodeChallenge/README.md

 ## Unit Tests

 NY Time Challenge Code has a unit test written to test the API that retrieves the news articles as well as a UI test that tests the app when clicking on any article directs you to the details page and then goes back to main page.
-To run the unit tests press Command+u.
+To run the unit tests press `Command+u`.

 ## Features